 Some models do not support setting of fan speed or swing mode.

 Preset mode away translates to Daikin’s “Holiday Mode”:

 “Holiday mode” is used when you want to turn off your units when you leave you home for a longer time.

 When “Holiday mode” is enabled, the following action take place:

 - All connected units are turned OFF.

 - All schedule timers are disabled.

 daikin sensor platform integrates Daikin air conditioning systems into Home Assistant, enabling displaying the following parameters by device:

 - Hourly energy consumption in heat mode

-- Today’s total energy consumption (not per device, but sum of installation, resets at 00:00)
+- Today’s total energy consumption (updated hourly, resets at 00:00)